Simulation of in-ice cosmic ray air shower induced particle cascades

 To account for shower-to-shower fluctuations and the dependence on primary energy $E_p$ and zenith angle $\theta$, we have constructed 10 different simulation sets, each covering $E_p$ values of $\SI{e16}{\eV}$ to $\SI{e18}{\eV}$ in steps of half a decade and $\theta$ values of $\SI{0}{\degree}$, $\SI{15}{\degree}$ and $\SI{30}{\degree}$, resulting in 150 showers in total.
+As we do not expect a dependence on the azimuth angle, we keep it at $\phi = 0^{\circ}$.
 Within each set we used the same \emph{CORSIKA} random generator seeds for all primary energy and zenith angle combinations.
 In order to arrive at a very simple and straightforward parameterization of the $w_1(r)$ distributions, we investigated the dependence of the $w_1(r)$ distributions on $X_{max}$, the depth at which the shower reaches its maximum number of electrons and positrons assuming it develops in air without meeting an ice sheet.
 Ignoring other parameters like primary energy and zenith angle, we group the showers based on $X_{max}$, construct the $w_{1}(r)$ distributions at a given time value and calculate the average $w_{1}(r)$ distribution for each group.
 The average $w_1(r)$ distributions for a cascade front depth of \SI{450}{\g/\cm\squared} with respect to the ice surface are shown in Figure~\ref{fig:w1_radius_charges_averages} and Figure~\ref{fig:w1_radius_charges_averages_detail}.
-The figures show a clear correlation between the distributions and $X_{max}$.
+The figures show a clear trend between the distributions and $X_{max}$.
 Showers reaching their maximum number of particles early will have a less energy dense core when reaching the ice surface, resulting in a broader $w_1(r)$ distribution.

 We found that the $w_1(r)$ distributions can be well described by the analytical expression

 with the values of the fit parameters $b$ and $c$ depending on $X_{max}$ of the shower.
 The value of $A$ is determined by the normalization and is given by